RoboticVisionOrg/rv_panda_driver/README.md

 roslaunch rv_panda_driver robot_bringup.launch
 ```

-Other things to note when starting up the Panda
+Other things to note when starting up the Panda:

-- The lights indicate the status of the robot.
-(Blue = happy and ready to move, White = happy but estopped, Yellow = error)
+* The lights indicate the status of the robot.
+    * Blue = happy and ready to move
+    * White = happy but estopped
+    * Yellow = error
-- You will need to release the joint locks through the Franka interface
+* You will need to release the joint locks through the Franka interface
-- When operating the arm have the E-stop handy for safety at all times
+* When operating the arm have the E-stop handy for safety at all times
-- When the arm is E-stopped it can be moved freely using the wrist switch
+* When the arm is E-stopped it can be moved freely using the wrist switch

 To ensure the arm is working once started you can call the home routine.
 ```bash